-Among the topics you will cover are: Circuit and logic principles, sequential logic, amplifying circuits, timing circuits, transducers, digital/analogue converters, memory systems, information transfer and radio circuits, digital and mobile communications, optoelectronics, microprocessor systems, filters, interfacing and robotic systems.
+Among the topics you will cover are: Circuit and logic principles, sequential logic, amplifying circuits, timing circuits, transducers, digital/analogue converters, memory systems, information transfer and radio circuits, digital and mobile communications, optoelectronics, microprocessor systems, filters and interfacing.

 Both coursework and written exams count towards your final assessment.

-You will be able to join in specialist lectures including visits to places such as Daresbury Laboratories and Liverpool University.
+Students have the opportunity to visit specialist lectures including visits to places such as Daresbury Laboratories and the University of Liverpool.

-It should be noted that A Level Maths and often A Level Physics are required for Electronics degree courses though some institutions offer foundation courses in these subjects.
+It should be noted that A level Mathematics and often A level Physics are required for electronics degree courses, though some institutions offer foundation courses in these subjects.